gianmarcopicarella/opengl-renderer/README.md

 # OpenGL renderer
-A project aimed to better learn low-level OpenGL and 3d math with c++
+A project aimed to better understand low-level OpenGL and 3d math with c++